craws/OpenAtlas/sphinx/source/tools/map.rst

 GeoNames
 --------
-The *GeoNames ID* field (available only if activated in your :doc:`profile`) can either be manually entered or imported from a map search result.
+The *GeoNames ID* field can either be manually entered or imported from a map search result.

 The checkbox **exact match** can be used if there is a high degree of confidence that the concepts can be used interchangeably.
 By default it is a